Form of Government: Federal republic

-After the serious 2015-16 recession, driven by a drop in oil prices, low productivity and a shortage of investments, in 2017, economic growth was once again positive, strengthening in 2018; unemployment, which almost doubled between 2013 and 2017, began to drop.
-Since 2013, the public debt continues to increase; austerity measures and cuts to public spending promoted by the government have had limited effects on the inflexibility on the budget and the hostility of public opinion, which is fed by some reforms as well, such as those regarding employment (2017).
+After the serious 2015-16 recession, driven by a drop in oil prices, low productivity and a shortage of investments, in 2017-18, economic growth was once again positive, strengthening in 2018-19; unemployment, which almost doubled between 2013 and 2017, began to drop.
+Since 2013, the public debt has continued to increase and has made it necessary to introduce austerity measures and make cuts to public spending.
+To improve the financial sustainability of public accounts, the current executive branch has created a reform for the retirement system.
+It is still undergoing approval but it will include the introduction of a minimum retirement age.

 |Agricultural prod. index (2004-06=100)||135.75||index||2016|